New York City Housing Authority

 At a Glance

 Building Systems and Operations, Clean Energy, Data Analysis

 Annual kWh Savings:

 Annual CO2 Reductions:

 Rodney Dominique developed projects to improve energy efficiency and reduce operating costs for NYCHA.

-At the New York City Housing Authority (NYCHA), Rodney Dominique and Piper Kujac developed six projects to improve energy efficiency and decrease operating costs.
+At the New York City Housing Authority (NYCHA), Piper Kujac and Rodney Dominique were tasked with developing projects to improve energy efficiency and decrease operating costs.

 They modeled the energy intensity of NYCHA housing developments, enabling NYCHA to compare buildings on benchmarks such as square footage, age and number of buildings.

 In response to New York City's Local Law 87, which requires all public sector buildings to undergo an energy audit by a set date, Dominique and Kujac created a modified energy audit schedule for NYCHA's most energy-intensive developments.